 Take charge of your finances.

-Once you’ve found the best budget app for your needs, use it regularly to manage your finances with ease.
-Here’s a look at 10 money management apps and where we think each excels.
+The best budgeting app for you will depend largely on your preferences and personal goals.
+Here’s a look at 10 money management apps and where each excels.
 All are compatible with Apple and Android devices, unless otherwise noted.

 Best Free Budget App: Mint

-The app allows users to link and manage accounts from multiple institutions.
-Plus, Mint categorizes spending and creates a recommended budget that can then be adjusted.
-The app also provides free access to credit scores, tracks investments, sends alerts when purchases post to an account and provides customized money-management tips.
+Mint allows users to link and manage accounts from multiple institutions.
+Plus, the app categorizes spending and creates a recommended budget that can then be adjusted.
+It also provides free access to credit scores, tracks investments, sends alerts when purchases post to an account and provides customized money-management tips.

 Best for Budgeting Beginners: Simplifi by Quicken

-Quicken has long been one of the most recognizable names in budgeting software, and the company recently launched a new mobile app for those who are looking for a streamlined budget tool.
+Quicken has long been one of the most recognizable names in budgeting software, and the company has a mobile app for those who are looking for a streamlined budget tool.

 Best for Tracking Investments: Personal Capital